collingeorge/CYBERIMMUNITY/README.md

 ### Recommended DNS Providers

-- **Quad9** — Blocks known malware and phishing domains with a strong privacy policy
+- **Quad9** — Blocks known malware and phishing domains with strong privacy policy
 - **NextDNS** — Highly customizable, with enhanced tracking and malware filtering

 ### DNS Setup on Devices

 - **Windows 11** — Configure Quad9 or NextDNS IPs and enable DNS-over-HTTPS via system settings or PowerShell
 - **iOS 18.5** — Use DNS Override app to enforce Quad9/NextDNS for Wi-Fi and cellular globally
 - **VPN** — Use ProtonVPN Duo subscription for full-device encrypted traffic and IP masking

+---

+## Scheduled Integrity & DNSSEC Monitoring

+Continuous monitoring of your system’s trustworthiness and DNS security is essential to prevent stealthy man-in-the-middle attacks and DNS spoofing.

+- **Root CA Store Integrity** — Weekly verification that no unauthorized certificates have been added or removed from the trusted Root CA store.
+- **DNS Integrity** — Checks DNS responses over time to detect anomalies or hijacking attempts.
+- **DNSSEC Validation** — Confirms that your configured DNS servers correctly validate DNSSEC-signed domains, ensuring cryptographic authenticity of DNS data.

+Logs from these checks are saved locally for audit and troubleshooting.

 ---